andrehe001/aad-coach/Deployment.md

 cd terraform

-TEAM_NAME=myteam34 # required, make sure the name dns compatible - lowercase, no special characters, only letters and numbers TERRAFORM_PATH=. # required, path to terraform executable LOCATION=westeurope # optional, azure region - if not provided westeurope will be selected SUBSCRIPTION_ID=$(az account show --query id -o tsv) # optional, if not provided default azure subscription will be selected
+TEAM_NAME=myteam34 # required, make sure the name dns compatible - lowercase, no special characters, only letters and numbers TERRAFORM_PATH=terraform # required, full path to terraform executable LOCATION=westeurope # optional, azure region - if not provided westeurope will be selected SUBSCRIPTION_ID=$(az account show --query id -o tsv) # optional, if not provided default azure subscription will be selected